Contents

 Ethylene production

-In general, the rate of Ethylene production remains lower in the preclimacteric phase and increase considerably in the climacteric phase.
-Mature and half mature fruits showed higher rate of ethylene production, ripened normally and maintained acceptable flavour and aroma when compared with immature fruits.
-Ripening of the immature fruits was insufficient as revealed by low ethylene production, poor colour development, minor changes to fruit composition, insipid flavour and poor aroma.
+Ripening of the immature fruits was insufficient as revealed by low ethylene production, poor color development, minor changes to fruit composition, insipid flavor, and poor aroma.
 Although the rate of Ethylene production remained low during the later stages of maturation, a peak in ethylene production was observed about 10 days prior to harvest maturity.

 Rate of ripening

 Fruit ripening also depends on the stage of maturity at harvest.
-Ripening of mango fruits at low temperature was effectively retarded in the immature fruits compared with mature fruits of the variety ‘Amelie’ .
+Ripening of mango fruits at low temperature was effectively retarded in the immature fruits compared with mature fruits of the variety ‘Amelie’.
 In contrast, the variety ‘Sensation’ ripened rapidly irrespective of harvest maturity.
 When the mature fruits were ripened at 25°C, they failed to develop the characteristics of full ripeness.
 Exposure of mature and half mature fruits to acetylene (1.6 mL/L) and ethylene (1.0 mL/L) for 8 hours resulted in the initiation of full ripening, whereas mature fruits failed to fully ripen.